Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Introduction

 Coarse-graining is a common approach for handling high dimensionality or metastability.
 It is based on dividing the original high-dimensional space of {\em microstates} into a discrete set of {\em macrostates}.
 Usually, the dynamics on the macrostates is modeled as a Continuous Time Markov Chain (CTMC)~\cite{norris1998markov} or a discrete time Markov chain (DTMC)~\cite{norris1998markov,durrett1999essentials}.
 In MD, such CTMC models are called chemical reaction networks or Kinetic Monte Carlo models~\cite{angeli2009tutorial,voter2007introduction}, and the DTMCs are called Markov State Models~\cite{chodera2014markov}.
 These Markovian models offer advantages like formal simplicity, compact representation, and ease of use with ready-made algorithms like BKL~\cite{bortz1975new} or Gillespie~\cite{gillespie1977exact} for simulation.

 The Markov assumption underlying CTMC and DTMC models is significantly flawed if macrostates are not carefully chosen~\cite{husic2018markov}, if temperatures are not sufficiently low~\cite{di2016jump}, or if time scales are not long enough.
-Even with careful choices of all these parameters, some degree of departure from exact Markovian behavior remains~\cite{ross1995stochastic,bremaud2001markov,lelievre2015accelerated,lelievre2020mathematical}.
+Even with careful choices of all these parameters, some degree of departure from exact Markovian behavior remain in general~\cite{ross1995stochastic,bremaud2001markov,lelievre2015accelerated,lelievre2020mathematical}.

-Meanwhile, recent findings show that an arbitrarily accurate representation can be achieved using Markov Renewal Processes~\cite{cinlar1975exceptional} (MRPs) by simply adjusting a scalar parameter \cite{agarwal2020arbitrarily}.
-Despite formal simplicity, a complete MRP representation for $N$ macrostates would require $N^2$ scalars and $N^2$ continuous functions of time.
-To make this representation practical and parameterizable from limited data, a better MRP representation is needed.
-In this paper, we propose a compact, data-driven representation for MRPs based on Mori-Zwanzig theory.
-Our contributions are both practical and theoretical.
+Meanwhile, recent findings show the Markov assumption can be weakened, with an arbitrarily accurate representation achievable using Markov Renewal Processes~\cite{cinlar1975exceptional} (MRPs) by simply adjusting a scalar parameter \cite{agarwal2020arbitrarily}.
+This scalar parameter, called $\tau$ below, is a {\em decorrelation time} chosen to allow the underlying dynamics to periodically reach local equilibrium in the macrostates, inheriting the Markov property at each such time.
+MRPs differ from Markov processes in only having the Markov property at certain times (called {\em jump times}).
+Despite having formal simplicity, a complete MRP parametrization for $N$ macrostates would require $N^2$ scalars and $N^2$ functions of time.
+Accurately representing these functions from limited, short-time length data poses a challenge~\cite{agarwal2020arbitrarily}.
+This article proposes a new technique, rooted in first principles, to efficiently model this MRP with a few $N \times N$ matrices.

-From the practical side, starting with an exact discrete time Mori-Zwanzig equation~\cite{darve2009computing,cao2020advantages}, we propose a method involving ridge regression to estimate a finite number of memory kernels.
-This method leads to a novel, interpretable expression for the kernels as the solution to a symmetric positive semidefinite linear system, for which efficient solution techniques have recently been developed~\cite{chen2022randomly,diaz2023robust}.
-Numerical results on alanine dipeptide, a small protein, illustrate the promise of the method even when using a poor spatial discretization.